 Transfer: 2 hours; Biking: 1.5 hours; Walking: 1 hour

 Enjoy one final morning in Medell�n before we transfer mid-morning to the airport for our flight to Santa Marta.
 Santa Marta is located on the Caribbean coast with a notable temperature change from eternal spring into warm summer.
 After a couple hours of free time in Santa Marta to find lunch, we'll transfer straight to our beachside hotel where we'll have time to relax and enjoy the sun, sand, and sunset before dinner.
 Breakfast and dinner included.

 Transfer: 1 hour; Flight: 1.5 hours

 This may be the last day of the trek but the hard work is certainly not over!
 We pass through jungle and farmlands as we descend through the rolling jungle back towards Santa Marta.
-After stopping for lunch at the first refuge we pass continue down the same trail we came up, pausing to drink refreshing juices and spot toucans in the trees around us.
+After stopping for lunch at the first refuge we pass continue down the same trail we came up, pausing to drink refreshing juices and possibly spot toucans in the trees around us.
 We leave the jungle and The Lost City behind us as we head out to the coast.
-Once we check in at our beachfront hotel, the afternoon is yours to relax and enjoy beach life.
+Once we check in at our beachfront hotel, the afternoon is yours to relax and enjoy beach life or explore the laid back town of Palomino.
 Dinner on your own.